wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/analyze-your-microsoft-365-employee-data-use-microsoft-viva-insights/includes/2-examine-analytical-features-microsoft-viva-insights.md

 Users can analyze and explore Microsoft 365 data in multiple ways using Microsoft Viva Insights:

  -  The **Home** page displays high-level insights about your organizational data.
-It also recommends options for in-depth analysis about research-based behavioral outcomes.<br>
+It also recommends options for in-depth analysis about research-based behavioral outcomes.
- -  The **Analyze** page enables more in-depth analysis with the Query designer, Business process analysis, and Peer analysis features.<br>
+ -  The **Analyze** page enables more in-depth analysis with the Query designer, Business process analysis, and Peer analysis features
  -  The **Plans** page works with personal insights, where available.
 It shows targeted suggestions to help improve focus, collaboration, wellbeing, and sales success.
  -  The pages in the **Controls** section allow you to: